 If you are not up-to-date with your routine vaccinations, or if your doctor believes you may be at an increased risk of contracting a vaccine-preventable disease, then they may recommend that you get a booster or be revaccinated against a particular disease.

-Medicare will only cover your GP consultation cost in most cases, but some private travel clinics you may have an out of pocket expense of approximately $50.
+Medicare will only cover your GP consultation cost in most cases, but some private travel clinics may incur an out of pocket expense.
 Medicare will not cover the vaccinations, and vaccination prices vary a lot.

 If you have private healthcare, you may find they will cover some costs, but this varies from one company to another – check with your personal insurer for more details.